Friendship Anxiety: Causes, Signs and How to Manage it

-- Feeling like you cannot say no to a friend for fear of their reaction
+• Feeling like you cannot say no to a friend for fear of losing them

-- Not feeling you can be yourself around friends
+• Not feeling you can be yourself around friends so you behave how you think they want you to

 What causes friendship anxiety.

-For example, we may have experienced loss of a parent or divorce or had parents who were critical, emotionally unavailable or even neglectful or abusive.
-These experiences lead to low self esteem that shape on our attachment style.
-However, it is also possible to experience friendship anxiety due to other life experiences such as being bullied at school or having a difficult relationship with your siblings.
+It is also possible to experience friendship anxiety due to other life experiences such as being bullied at school, struggling to fit in or having a difficult relationship with your siblings.

 The good news is that there are plenty of proven tools you can implement straight away to reduce friendship anxiety and start feeling more secure with your friends.
-Below are a list of the most effective, evidence based tools I have used on myself and clients.
+Below are a list of the most effective, evidence based tools.

 Recognise what is happening with kindness

 Next time you’re feeling anxious about your friends, try to bring a kindly attention to what is happening which will help you take a step back from it rather than getting caught up in it.
 Say to yourself “I am noticing I am feeling anxious about friends and cannot help it”.
-Instead of judging yourself and wishing you didn’t do it, acknowledge you cannot help it as its your “tricky brain” trying to protect you.
+Instead of judging yourself and wishing you didn’t do it, acknowledge you cannot help it because its your brain trying to protect you or part of your neurodiversity.

 Challenge your assumptions

-If we feel anxious around friends we are more likely to jump to conclusions about what people think of us which in turn makes us more anxious.
-But just because you think you’ve been rejected doesn’t mean you have been and its often the mind playing tricks.
+If you feel anxious around friends you are more likely to jump to conclusions about what people think of you which in turn makes you feel more anxious.
+Using principles from CBT, we can identify the thoughts that effect how we feel and try to challange them.

 Practice mindfulness